 If your daughter is not making expected progress, we will ensure that she is provided with the opportunities to improve.
 Intervention happens predominantly in the classroom, but staff may also offer additional support which takes place outside of lessons, uses student mentors or requires attendance at a study group.
 If your daughter is receiving extra intervention, it will be indicated on her progress report.
 Information will also be available through annual reports and at parents' evenings.
-It is really important that as parents, you discuss the information with your daughter as it is often helpful for pupils to verbalise how they are progressing.
+It is really helpful when parents discuss this information with pupils as it is often helpful for pupils to verbalise how they are progressing.